THE ONLINE ARCHIVE:

-DYKE, A Quarterly was created by Liza Cowan and Penny House.
+DYKE, A QUARTERLY, THE PRINT VERSION was created by Liza Cowan and Penny House.
 We had been best friends since we were four years old and had both recently come out as Lesbians.
 In 1975 we were in our mid twenties.
 Liza had moved to a farm in upstsate New York and Penny was living in New York City, where we had both grown up.

 All over The United States Lesbians were getting together to make culture: music, literature, theater, art exhibits, film, poetry, and all kinds of media.
 We were right in the thick of it, enjoying every minute, and decided that making a magazine would be our contribution.